wechaty/wechaty/README.md

 * [xinbenlv](https://github.com/xinbenlv)
 * [Gcaufy](https://github.com/Gcaufy)

-## Join us
+## Join Our Wechaty Developers' Community

-Scan the following QR Code in WeChat, with secret code _wechaty_, you can join our **Wechaty Developers' Home**.
+Wechaty is using in many ChatBot projects by hundreds of developers today.
+If you want to talk with them, just scan the following QR Code in WeChat with secret code _wechaty_, you can join our **Wechaty Developers' Home** at once.

 ![Wechaty Developers' Home](https://raw.githubusercontent.com/chatie/wechaty/master/image/BotQrcode.png)

-Scan now, then you can chat with other Wechaty developers! (secret code: _wechaty_)
+Scan now, because other Wechaty developers want to talk with you too! (secret code: _wechaty_)

 # See Also